-They will both eat around 2 ½ cups of food a day, and should be eating food that’s recommended for Pitbulls or bull terrier breeds.
+They will both eat around 2 ½ cups of food a day, although some dogs will need more depending on their activity levels.
+Both breeds should be eating food that’s recommended for Pitbulls or bull terrier breeds.

-Both the Am Staff and the Pitbull, from a reputable breeder, will cost on average $800 to $1,000.
-If you are after a pup from a particular bloodline, then the cost may be much more.
+Both the Am Staff and the Pitbull, from a reputable breeder, will cost on average $1,000 and up.
+If you are after a pup from a particular bloodline, then puppy costs will be significantly more expensive.

 It is important to research reputable breeders when it comes to getting either of these breeds.
-Reputable breeders will only breed dogs who are gentle and friendly, and if any of their pups show aggression, they will not be bred from.
+Reputable breeders will only breed dogs who are gentle and friendly.
+If any of their pups show aggression, they will not be bred.
 If you buy your pup from anywhere else, then you are risking that he has either been bred from active fighting dogs, or worse, is violent himself.
-A reputable breeder will not sell a vicious dog, whereas a puppy mill will do whatever they can to make a quick buck.
+A reputable breeder will not sell a vicious dog.
+Puppy mills will do whatever they can to make a quick buck.

-Alternatively, there are hundreds of thousands of these guys in rescue shelters across America, and with over 93% of Pitbull type dogs in shelters being euthanized, rescuing is something that you should consider.
-Of course, you may not know his history if you adopt one, but as long as you are a firm master this is something that you can overcome together.
+Alternatively, there are hundreds of thousands of these dogs in rescue shelters across America.
+With over 93% of Pitbull type dogs in shelters being euthanized, rescuing is something that you should consider.
+Of course, you may not know his history if you adopt.
+But, as long as you are a firm dog owner, this is something that you can overcome together.

-The Am Staff and the Pitbull have shared the same hardships when it comes to their reputation, however, when you educate yourself, or get to know one of these guys, you will quickly learn that their fierce reputation is unjust.
+The Am Staff and the Pitbull have shared the same hardships when it comes to their reputation, however, when you educate yourself, or get to know either breed, you will quickly learn that their fierce reputation is unjust.

-Ultimately, they are almost identical, so for most prospective owners about to choose either one of these guys, it really comes down to their slightly differing appearance.
+Ultimately, they are almost identical, so for most prospective owners about to choose either breed, it really comes down to their slightly differing appearance.
 Either way, they are both sweet souls who have a lot of love to give!